sapphirepp/sapphirepp/doc/pages/examples/closure.md

 the standard deviation $\sigma$ of the initial distribution, and the scattering frequency $\nu$.
-As demonstrated in the [parallel shock](#parallel-shock) example, we will define these as runtime parameters.
+As demonstrated in the [parallel shock](#parallel-shock) example, we will these as runtime parameters.

 1. **Define**

-   We start by defining our runtime parameters:
+   We start by declaring our runtime parameters:

    @snippet{lineno} examples/closure/config.h Define runtime parameter

 2. **Declare**

-   Next, we declare the parameters in the @dealref{ParameterHandler}:
+   Next, we inform the @dealref{ParameterHandler} that the declared parameters exist:

    @snippet{lineno} examples/closure/config.h Declare runtime parameter

 3. **Parse**

-   Finally, we parse the runtime parameters:
+   Finally, we parse them:

    @snippet{lineno} examples/closure/config.h Parse runtime parameter

 ### Initial Condition {#initial-condition-closure}

-As previously described is the initial condition given by an isotropic Gaussian distribution,
+As previously stated, the initial condition is given by an isotropic Gaussian distribution,

 $$